Eastern Bluebirds depend upon artificial nest boxes to reproduce in Virginia

 Eastern Bluebirds (Sialia sialis) live in Virginia 12 months a year.
 In the Spring, the female lays 1-6 eggs, one a day.
 Incubation starts when the last egg is laid, and all hatch the same day about two weeks later.
 They feed mostly on insects and berries during the Summer, and primarily berries in the winter.1

-Bluebirds were once as as common as robins, but populations dropped significantly after the 1920's.
+Bluebirds were once as common as robins, but populations dropped significantly after the 1920's.
 Two introduced species, the House Sparrow (Passer domesticus) and European Starling (Sturnus vulgaris), were more successful in occupying the nest sites used by bluebirds - cavities excavated by woodpeckers.

 Recovery of the bluebirds has been accomplished by creating supplementary nest sites.
 Volunteers have manufactured and installed bluebird boxes, creating "trails" where boxes are checked regularly.